azerpas/school-9-research/WS1.md

 - What is the quality of the publications?
 (Kind, reputations, indicators...)
 - Do you think the title are relevant?
 Y/N. Explain in one or two sentences.
 - If Yes: do you think this abstract is relevant?
 Y/N. Explain in one or two sentences.
-## Fill the following table for 3 publications that you estimate the more relevant.
+## 4. Fill the following table for 3 publications that you estimate the more relevant.
 In minimum, one of these publications must be a reputed academic journal.
+### Publication 1
 <table>
     <caption><b>Analysis of Scientific Publications</b></caption>
     <tbody>